MilhouseVH/autoaway.py/README.md

                          Both a start and end time must be specified for off-peak to be enabled.
   -ce MIUNUTES, --check-every MIUNUTES
-                         Schedule device checks at regular MINUTES intervals, eg. 5, or
+                         Schedule device checks at regular MINUTES interval, eg. 5, or 10.
-                         10. Range 1..60.
+                         Range 1..60.
 Default is 15.
   -os SECONDS, --occupied-sleep SECONDS
                          Alternative sleep interval used when property is oocupied.
                          Specified in seconds.
 Less regular than --check-every.